thejayhaykid/my-advanced-blog/src/resources/resume/index.md

 ## Software Engineer

-### Upstart, Columbus, OH / September 2021 - Present
+### Upstart, Columbus, OH / September 2021 - January 2023

-- A full-stack software engineer on the Auto Refinance team at Upstart
-- Utilizing a Ruby-on-Rails backend with a React frontend
+- Full-stack engineer on the Auto Refinance team with a React front-end and Ruby on Rails backend
+- Worked as the team’s React and TypeScript “Frontend Champion”.
+Completing a project to pull the Auto Refinance signup flow out of the companies monolithic codebase into it’s own separate service
-- Participated on a winning team in my first ever hackweek, turning the Auto signup funnel into a React Single Page app
+- Participated on a winning team in my first ever hackweek, converting a customer funnel from individual React apps into a single page application, increasing the site speed and stability
+- Lead a project to bring a new auto loan product to market that pays borrowers cash for the amount saved from their loan refinance

 ## Software Engineering Consultant